kbr/autocron/docs/index.rst

     def hello_world():
         task_result = do_this_later()
         return f"Hello, TaskResult uuid: {task_result.uuid}"

+Consider the filename is "application.py" call flask as ``flask --app application run``.

 It also would work if autocron gets started at the end of the module.